HehehBoiii78/automod_lover-bot/replit.md

-# AutomodLoverBot
+# automod_lover-bot

 ## Overview

-AutomodLoverBot is a Python Reddit bot that monitors the r/UpvoteAutomod subreddit and automatically responds with "Good bot" to AutoModerator comments.
+automod_lover-bot is a Python Reddit bot that monitors the r/UpvoteAutomod subreddit and automatically responds with "Good bot" to AutoModerator comments.
 The bot continuously monitors for new posts, switches to newer posts for maximum coverage, and implements intelligent rate limiting to respect Reddit's API constraints while maintaining persistent operation.

 ## User Preferences